The Chatsworth Historical Society (CHS) is located on the Homestead Acre, 10385 Shadow Oak Drive,

 the Frank H. Schepler, Jr. Memorial Library, and the Hill-Palmer Homestead Cottage, is open to

-the public from 1 to 4 P.M. on the first Sunday of every month for tours.
+the public from 1 to 4 P.M. on the first Sunday of every month except for Holidays for tours.
 Special tours of at

 least 10 or more people can be arranged by sending an email to